 Most importantly, however, is that WindowSMART is a set-it-and-forget-it tool.
 Set it up the way you want, and it'll take care of the rest.
 Even if nothing is wrong, WindowSMART can send you a daily email just to tell you everything is okay.

 If you're not sure if WindowSMART will run on your home PC, we want you to rest assured that WindowSMART will install and run smoothly.
 We ran WindowSMART through Microsoft's desktop app certification tests for compatibility, stability and reliability, and WindowSMART passed them all.
 WindowSMART is thus authorized to display the Windows 10 Compatible, Windows 8 Compatible and Compatible with Windows 7 logos.

 While it is impossible to prevent disk failures, WindowSMART 2015 keeps your data safe by always keeping you aware of disk health problems and backing up your data if a serious problem arises.

 WindowSMART 2015 isn't just a system utility.
 It's a cost-cutting tool.
 Unexpected disk failures are expensive, so WindowSMART can help you rein in those unwanted, unplanned expenses.

 WindowSMART 2015 is supported on all versions of Windows, starting with Windows XP Service Pack 3 and later.
-This includes Windows Vista, Windows 7 and Windows 8.1.
-For servers, this includes Windows Server 2003 (SP-2 or later), Windows Server 2008, Windows Server 2008 R2 and Windows Server 2012 (including R2).
+This includes Windows 10, Windows 8/8.1, Windows 7 and Windows XP.
+For servers, this includes Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003 (SP-2 or later).